WidgetsBurritos/rackspace-homepage/README.md

 All links to other pages on the website open in the www.rackspace.com counterpart in a new window, so you don't lose track of the Docker app.

 #### Modules used
-- `block_class` - Used to apply css classes to a blocks.
+- `block_class` - Used to apply CSS classes to blocks.
 - `blockreference` - Used to reference blocks as fields in the content region field collection.
 - `captcha` - Used to add the captcha check on the form.
 - `conditional_fields` - Used to hide fields when they weren't necessary in the admin panel.
-- `ctools` - Required by views.
+- `ctools` - Required by views module.
 - `devel` - Used to debug my code along the way.
-- `ds` - Used to layout various entity types, both in the front-end, and administratively.
+- `ds` - Used to layout various entity types, both in the front-end and administratively.
 - `ds_bootstrap_layouts` - Provided bootstrap-specific layouts to Display Suite.
-- `entity` - Required by field_collection.
+- `entity` - Required by field_collection module.
 - `fancybox` - Used for region/language selection modal.
-- `field_collection` - Used to create repeatable subfields for page nodes, allowing for easy embedding of bootstrap-styled content.
+- `field_collection` - Used to create repeatable-subfields for page nodes, allowing for easy embedding of bootstrap-styled content.
 - `jquery_update` - Used to meet bootstrap requirements.
 - `libraries` - Used to store the fancybox library.
-- `menu_attributes` - Used to add CSS classes to menu links, and li tags.
+- `menu_attributes` - Used to add CSS classes to menu links, and &lt;li&gt; tags.
-- `views` - Used to display various content types and taxonomy terms in a more visually appealing way.
 - `recaptcha` - The specific captcha mechanism used.
-- `references` - Required by blockreference.
+- `references` - Required by blockreference module.
 - `special_menu_items` - Allows the addition of &lt;nolink&gt; and &lt;separator&gt; links, into standard menu functionality.
 - `views` - Used to display various content types and taxonomy terms in a visually appealing manner.
 - `webform` - Used to create the contact form.